jobsolete/kong-api-gw-exercise/README.md

 # kong-api-gw-exercise
 Small exercise to play with OSS Kong API Gateway in Free Mode

+The default project:

+- Creates 3 services via Docker: `kong-database`, `kong-migrations`, and `kong-gateway` (note that it is also possible to run Kong Gateway in db-less mode if you plan purely to perform configuration via decK but that they are included here for the sake of optionality)
+- Creates a Kong Gateway Service and Route that point to httpbin.org
+- Extends the Gateway using the [Response Transformer](https://docs.konghq.com/hub/kong-inc/response-transformer/) plugin from Kong
+- Adds a header that caches response results for 5 minutes

 ## Prerequisites

 Before running this application, you will need to have the following prerequisites installed: